CSIS-iLab/india-states/_states/assam.md

     image: "/uploads/states/assam-harvesting-tea.jpg"
     credit: Indian tea plantation workers make their way to pick leaves at a tea garden in Sonitpur district.
 (BIJU BORO/AFP/Getty Images)

 ---

-Assam is most populous and economically active of the northeastern states and thus acts as the nexus between the mainland and the northeast.
-Assam has historically failed to attract major industries, however, and its primary economic drivers are tea plantations and minor oil resources.
-Illegal immigration from Bangladesh is perceived as a major problem and has driven increased religious conflict in the state over the past 10 years.
-The BJP recently took control of the state legislature for the first time ever; increased alignment with the central government may improve the state's prospects.
+Assam is the most populous and economically active of the northeastern states and thus acts as the nexus between the mainland and the northeast.
+Due to insurgencies and armed conflict spanning several decades, Assam struggled to attract major industries, however, and its primary economic drivers are agriculture, led by a thriving tea industry and energy resources – the state accounts for 15% of India’s total crude oil and 50% of the onshore natural gas output.
+With the settling of several conflicts, the state is poised to build out its pharmaceuticals, information technology, petrochemicals and tourism industries.
+However, illegal immigration from Bangladesh is perceived as a major problem and has driven increased religious conflict in the state over the past 10 years.